 The following requirements are expected of the faculty and student venture receiving seed stage venture grant funding:

-- Competitions - your venture must compete in the Sabin Environmental Venture Prize
+- Competitions - Teams who receive Sobotka Grants are encouraged to compete in the Sabin Environmental Venture Prize

-- Acknowledgement - ventures should acknowledge support from the Sobotka Research Fund
+- Acknowledgment - Ventures should acknowledge support from the Sobotka Research Fund

 Over the years, the Sobotka Seed Stage Grant program has supported many start-up sustainable business ventures.
 Read the stories about past recipients and how this grant impacted the trajectory of their ideas.